Bad Breath (Halitosis)

 This condition is often a key part of halitosis.
 When your mouth doesn’t make enough saliva, your mouth can’t clean itself.
 It can’t remove debris and particles left behind by food.
 Dry mouth may be caused by certain medicines.
 It may also be caused by a salivary gland problem or by always breathing through the mouth instead of the nose.

 Tobacco products, such as cigarettes, cigars, smokeless tobacco, and snuff, stain the teeth and put the body at risk for many diseases.
 But they also help cause bad breath.
 Tobacco users also are at higher risk for:

 Bad breath may be a symptom of any of the following conditions.
 See your healthcare provider for a diagnosis.

 Infection of the nose, windpipe, or lungs

 What are the symptoms of halitosis?

-The main symptom of halitosis is a bad odor from the mouth that is beyond a socially acceptable level.
-The odor can be worse in the morning or after smoking, drinking coffee, or eating certain foods such as garlic.
+The main symptom of halitosis is a bad odor from the mouth.
+The odor can be worse in the morning or after smoking, drinking coffee, or eating certain foods, such as garlic.

 How is halitosis diagnosed?

 Dentists usually diagnose bad breath.
 The diagnosis is based on your health history and mouth odor during the dental exam.
 The entire mouth is checked to see if a cause can be found, such as an infection.
-If the dentist can’t find the cause, he or she will refer you to an appropriate specialist, such as a doctor.
+If the dentist can’t find the cause, they will refer you to your primary healthcare provider.

 How is halitosis treated?